juanifioren/django-oidc-provider/docs/sections/settings.rst

 OIDC_SKIP_CONSENT_ALWAYS
 ========================

 OPTIONAL. ``bool``.
-If enabled, the Server will NEVER ask the user for consent.
+If enabled, the Server will NEVER ask the user for consent if the client is confidential.

 Default is ``False``.